 - Click the Selection tab and check the Clear selected features to access all features in the source data check box.

-- Click OK to remove the selection definition and reveal all features.
+- Click Apply to remove the selection definition and reveal all features, or click OK to apply all changes and close the dialog box.

 Alternatively, if the original layer is still in the map, you can right-click the selection layer in the Contents pane and click Remove to discard the layer entirely.
 The original layer is unaffected.